nymtech/nym/documentation/operators/src/faq/smoosh-faq.md

 The nodes which are initialized to run as mix nodes and gateways will be chosen to be on top of the active set before the ones working only as a mix node.

 I case we go with \#2, all nodes active in the epoch will be rewarded proportionally according their work.

+In either way, Nym will share all the specifics beforehand.

 ### How will be the staking and inflation after project Smoosh?